50.043 - SQL¶

 We can alter a table (e.g. name, attribute name, attribute type, constraints) using the alter statement.
 For instance,

-The first alter statement drop the primary key, and the second one recreate a new primary using (article_id, publisher_id)
+The first alter statement drop the primary key, and the second one recreate a new primary using (article_id, publisher_id) composition.

 Some DBMS Implementation Specific Details¶

 Note that in some DBMS implementation, we need to drop the foreign key constraints before we can drop the primary key.
-For instance MySQL, the foreign key constraint automatically create an index on the attribute, in this case article_id
+For instance MySQL, the foreign key constraint automatically create an index on the attribute, in this case article_id and book_id.
+It uses the existing index from the existing primary key constraint.

 In case of MySQL, we need to first find out the name of the foreign key constraints